Boris Nemtsov: The man who dared to criticize Vladimir Putin | DW | 27.02.2020

 Nemtsov's political career underwent many transformations.
 He made a name for himself in the 1990s as one of the "young reformers" without a communist background.
 In 1991, President Boris Yeltsin appointed Nemtsov, then 32, governor of the Nizhny Novgorod region, making him the youngest governor in post-Soviet Russia.

 In a region that had been isolated because of its military production sites, Nemtsov introduced liberal reforms that were later considered exemplary by the central government.
-At 36, he became vice premier, and many believed he would succeed Yeltsin as president.
+At 36, he became deputy prime minister, and many believed he would succeed Yeltsin as president.

 But instead, Vladimir Putin became president in 2000.
-At first, Nemtsov sought to cooperate with Putin, but soon he and his party the Union of Right Forces entered the opposition.
-In 2004, he supported Ukraine's Orange Revolution and then became adviser to the liberal president Viktor Yushchenko, much to the anger of the Russian leadership who had backed Putin protege Viktor Yanukovych — who would eventually take power in 2010.
+At first, Nemtsov sought to cooperate with Putin, but soon he and his party, the Union of Right Forces, entered the opposition.
+In 2004, he supported Ukraine's Orange Revolution and became adviser to the liberal Ukrainian President Viktor Yushchenko, much to the anger of the Russian leadership who had backed Putin protege Viktor Yanukovych — who would eventually take power in 2010.
 Nemtsov was also a vociferous critic of the Russian military intervention in Ukraine and the 2014 annexation of the Crimean Peninsula.

 Who gave the orders to kill?